Banknotes of the Philippine peso: Errors

 Several errors have been discovered on banknotes of the New Generation series and have become the subject of ridicule on social networking sites.
 Among these are the exclusion of Batanes from the Philippine map on the reverse of all denominations, the mislocation of the Puerto Princesa Subterranean Underground River on the reverse of the 500-peso bill and the Tubbataha Reef on the 1000-peso bill, and the incorrect coloring on the beak and feathers of the blue-naped parrot on the 500-peso bill.
 The scientific names of the animals featured on the reverse sides of all banknotes were incorrectly rendered as well.

 According to Design Systemat, the designers of the new bills, that drafts prepared by the company of the new 500-peso bill shows a red beak of the blue-naped parrot.
 This color was changed by the printers to account for practical printing concerns.
-The designers further explains that printing banknotes is not like printing brochures.
+The designers further explain that printing banknotes is not like printing brochures.
 Due to the intaglio printing and limited printing capability of banknote printers, it can only produce a limited full color reproduction.

 The alleged mislocation of the Tubbataha Reef on the one thousand peso note was due to a security feature, a smaller version of the featured species on the bills' reverse (which is also featured on all banknote denominations) was located on top of the exact location of the Tubbataha Reef on the map.
 Giving the option of either moving the key security feature on the standard position or locating the Tubbataha marker correctly, the bills' French printers, Oberthur Technologies, decided to move the reef marker slightly south on the Philippine map.

+First Philippine Polymer Banknote Series (2021–present, printed since 2022 (current))

+In April 6, 2022, the BSP in partnership with the Reserve Bank of Australia, released a limited trial polymer version of the 1000-piso banknote, with the same design elements from the New Generation Currency series but now features an image of the Philippine Eagle with a clear window of Sampaguita, the national flower of the Philippines.
+The banknote is also the first to be printed which features the 2020 logo of the Bangko Sentral ng Pilipinas, which has received much criticism from the general public.
+In an interview, Bangko Sentral ng Pilipinas Governor Benjamin Diokno stated that the new series will focus on fauna and flora in the Philippines.

+On 19 December 2024, the designs for the 50, 100 and 500 piso polymer banknotes were revealed during a presentation to President Bongbong Marcos, who led the unveiling ceremony in Malacañang, and have been in circulation since 23 December 2024, in limited quantities and in the Greater Manila area.